Raffo/presentations/docker-intro/docker-intro.md

 ```
 ---
 # Tagging images
+- Very important to know what we are running
 - Default tag `latest`
 - Can be specified at build time
 - Don't use `latest` !